 CGTN: Deepening China-Arab energy cooperation born of win-win scenarios

 BEIJING, Dec.
-9, 2022 /CNW/ -- The Arab countries located at the junction of Asia, Africa and Europe are universally renowned for their unique geographic location and abundant energy reserves.
+12, 2022 /PRNewswire/ -- The Arab countries located at the junction of Asia, Africa and Europe are universally renowned for their unique geographic location and abundant energy reserves.

 Energy cooperation, one of the main components of the China-Arab partnership, has steadily developed in recent years, with a deepening relationship born of numerous win-win achievements.